Clean Lakes Alliance

 Address privacy concerns of donors by (a) providing in written appeals, at least annually, a means (e.g., such as a check off box) for both new and continuing donors to inform the charity if they do not want their name and address shared outside the organization, (b) providing a clear, prominent and easily accessible privacy policy on any of its websites that tells visitors (i) what information, if any, is being collected about them by the charity and how this information will be used, (ii) how to contact the charity to review personal information collected and request corrections, (iii) how to inform the charity (e.g., a check off box) that the visitor does not wish his/her personal information to be shared outside the organization, and (iv) what security measures the charity has in place to protect personal information.

-CLA does not meet this Standard because:
+CLA does not meet this Standard because the privacy policy on its website, https://cleanlakesalliance.org/, does not indicate:

-The BBB Wise Giving Alliance requested but did not receive complete information from the organization and is unable to verify the organization's compliance with the following Standard(s) for Charity Accountability: 4, 15, 19
+The BBB Wise Giving Alliance requested but did not receive complete information from the organization and is unable to verify the organization's compliance with the following Standard(s) for Charity Accountability: 15, 19

-Clean Lakes Alliance meets the remaining 13 Standards for Charity Accountability.
+Clean Lakes Alliance meets the remaining 17 Standards for Charity Accountability.

 Stated Purpose: